 Sunglasses - which protect our eyes from the sun's harmful ultraviolet (UV) rays - can prevent a variety of eye diseases including the leading cause of blindness.

-Peeq is endeavoring to make a real impact on global eye health via its two-for-one commitment, for every pair of Peeq sunglasses purchased, another pair of sunglasses will go to a child at risk.
+Peeq is endeavoring to make a real impact on global eye health via its two-for-one commitment, for every pair of Peeq sunglasses purchased, a donation will go to a child in need.

 According to the Journal of American Academy of Optometry OVS (Optometry and Vision Science): Five ocular disorders, independent clinical entities affecting different parts of the eye with distinctive histopathological features, are part of the same family of eye diseases because they share the same causal factors, of which the most important is molecular damage produced by sunlight.
 This family of eye diseases includes the major sources of impaired vision and blindness in our society, age-related cataract and age-related macular degeneration.
 Pterygium, photokeratitis, and cancer of peri-ocular skin are also sunlight-related eye diseases.

 A cataract is a clouding of the lens of the eye which leads to a decrease in vision.
 Cataracts often develop slowly and can affect one or both eyes.
 Symptoms may include faded colors, blurry or double vidion. halos around light, trouble with bright lights, and trouble seeing at night.
 This may result in trouble driving, reading, or recognizing faces.
 Poor vision caused by cataracts may also result in an increased risk of falling and depression.
 Cataracts cause half of all cases of blindness and 33% of visual impairment worldwide.
 Read more about cataracts